kbratley/mozambique-agriculture-2022/README.md

 We also calculated six spectral indices, such as NDVI, LAI, and Tasseled Cap transformations, to better monitor vegetation and differentiate land-cover types.

 ### 2.2 Land Cover Mapping
-We used the [DEA crop-type mapping workflow](https://github.com/digitalearthafrica/crop-type) to map agricultural areas in Mozambique.
-This workflow employs a Random Forest machine learning classifier to map cropland.
+We used a modified version of the [DEA crop-type mapping workflow](https://github.com/digitalearthafrica/crop-type) to map agricultural areas in Mozambique by employing a Random Forest machine learning classifier.
 Training data was collected using Sentinel-2 imagery, with 34,604 sites across Mozambique labeled as Agriculture or Other.
-After iterative training and refinement, the classifier produced the final map of agricultural areas.
+After iterative training and refinement, we produced a final map of 2022 agricultural areas.

 ### 2.3 Accuracy Assessment
 A total of 1,200 reference sites were selected using simple random sampling to assess the accuracy of the map.
 The final map achieved an overall accuracy of 96.9%, with specific accuracies for the Agriculture class at 89.32% (User) and 83.02% (Producer).
 The total mapped area of agriculture was estimated at **90,680.57 km²** ± 8,127.49 km².